mculha/SwiftUIInAppTranslation/README.md

 The video shows the three ways of translating texts, presenting the translation sheet, translating a particular text, and translating all of them.

 **NOTE:** Translation Framework does **NOT** work on simulators.
-Just use real devices for testing
+Just use real devices for testing **NOTE:** Minimum Deployment should be iOS 18 or above to use Translation API.

 https://github.com/user-attachments/assets/991bd905-6eb8-4297-be9a-8876f754d503